Great Fire of 1901

-The Great Fire of 1901 was a conflagration that occurred in Jacksonville, Florida, on May 3, 1901.
-It was one of the worst disasters in Florida history and the third largest urban fire in the U.S., next to the Great Chicago Fire, and the 1906 San Francisco fire.
+The Great Fire of 1901 was a conflagration in Jacksonville, Florida, on May 3, 1901.
+It was one of the worst disasters in Florida history and the third largest urban fire in the U.S., after the Great Chicago Fire and the 1906 San Francisco fire.

 Fire

 Origin

-In 1901, Jacksonville was a city which consisted mainly of wooden buildings with wood shingled roofs.
-The city itself had been suffering under a prolonged drought, leaving the building exteriors across the city dry and fire-prone.
+In 1901, Jacksonville consisted mainly of wooden buildings with wood shingled roofs.
+The city had been suffering a prolonged drought, leaving building exteriors across the city dry and fire-prone.
 At around noon on Friday, May 3, 1901, workers at the Cleaveland Fibre Factory, located on the corner of Beaver and Davis Streets, left for lunch.
-Several minutes later, sparks from the chimney of a nearby building started a fire in a pile of Spanish moss that had been laid out to dry.
-First, factory workers tried to put it out with a few buckets of water, as they had frequently done on similar occasions.
-However, the blaze was soon out of control due to the wind picking up out of the east.
+Several minutes later, sparks from the chimney of a nearby building started a fire in a pile of Spanish moss that was laid out to dry.
+First, factory workers tried to extinguish it with a few buckets of water, as they had frequently done on similar occasions.
+However, the blaze was soon out of control due to increased wind from the east.
 A brisk northwest wind fanned the flames, which "spread from house to house, seemingly with the rapidity that a man could walk".